By Sharifa Al Badi

 The views of the authors and writers who contribute to Sekka, and the views of the interviewees who are featured in Sekka, do not necessarily reflect the views and opinions of Sekka, its parent company, its owners, employees, and affiliates.

-Sharifa Al Badi is a published writer and author from the magical lands of the Sultanate of Oman.
+Sharifa Al Badi is a published writer and author from the magical lands of Oman.
 She has written for Esquire ME, Khaleejesque and The Culture Trip.
 She is also the author of ‘Themis Aella & The Magical Forest’ and ’50 Things To Know As An Adult’.